 It's what famously worked for Ernest Hemingway during his time in Europe, and Mark Twain – who sailed around the Mediterranean coast in 1869 – and wrote in his diary that travel is "fatal to prejudice, bigotry, and narrow-mindedness."

-...and give your brain a rest.
-Listen to Oliver Burkeman's Busyness Paradox on BBC Radio4 and you'll learn that although we feel busier than ever before, we're actually not.
+Leave your smartphone on charge, and give your brain a rest.
+Listen to Oliver Burkeman's Busyness Paradox on BBC Radio4, and you'll learn that although we feel busier than ever before, we're not.
 It's a myth.
-What we are guilty of, however, is never allowing our poor brains to switch off by constantly checking our phones.
+What we are guilty of, however, is never allowing our poor brains to switch off by regularly checking our phones.
 Do yourself a favour – hide your phone in the evenings, and use minimally at weekends, to give yourself a decent break from the exhausting effects of forever being online.

 7. Go old-school and read a book

 Ah, a good old book.
-The smell of fresh pages.
-The endless possibilities that await you.
+The smell of new pages and the endless possibilities that await you.
 Reading transports you and brings a wealth of health benefits.
 From stimulating the mind and expanding your vocabulary to improving memory and boosting concentration, this old-school hobby is perfect for keeping you creative and engaging with your work.